wikimedia/pywikibot/docs/scripts/outdated.rst

 splitwarning script
 -------------------
-**Splits a interwiki.log file into chunks of warnings separated by language**
+**Splits an interwiki.log file into chunks of warnings separated by language**

 standardize\_notes script